 2 – Obama to stop flying drones round the world, obliterating people without trial from several thousand feet.

 3 – Let’s keep an eye on the world’s poorest cities and make sure they don’t fall under the shadow of gangsterism.

 4 – Let’s keep an eye on huge cities in rich countries and stop the authorities from punishing people for protesting.

 5 – Oi, China!
 Please avoid World War 3.

-6 – Someone ought to so something about Syria at some point.
+6 – Someone should do something about Syria at some point.

 7 – Is there any way to get troops out of Afghanistan without it falling apart?
-Cause if someone has one, America should do that.
+Cause if someone has one, we should do that.

-8 – Less crime abroad, and more integration at home, will mean more Westerners will fancy a lads holiday over a jihad holiday.
+8 – Less crime abroad, and more integration at home, will mean more less foreign fighters will take a jihadi vacation.